Browser engine: Name and scope

-A browser engine is not a stand-alone computer program but a critical piece of a more extensive program, such as a web browser, from which the term is derived.
-The word "engine" is an analogy to the engine of a car.

-Besides "browser engine", two other terms are in everyday use regarding related concepts: "layout engine" and "rendering engine".
+Besides "browser engine", two other related terms are commonly used: "layout engine" and "rendering engine".
 In theory, layout and rendering (or "painting") could be handled by different engines.
-In practice, however, they are tightly coupled and rarely considered separately.
+In practice, however, these components are tightly coupled and rarely encountered on their own outside of the browser engine.

-In addition to layout and rendering, a browser engine enforces the security policy between documents, handles navigation through hyperlinks and data submitted through forms, and implements the Document Object Model (DOM) data structure exposed to page scripts.
+In addition to layout and rendering, a browser engine enforces the security policy between documents, handles navigation through hyperlinks and data submitted through forms, and implements the document object model (DOM) exposed to scripts associated with the document.

-Executing JavaScript (JS) code is a separate matter, however, as every significant web browser uses a dedicated engine for this.
-The JS language was initially created for use in browsers, but it is now used elsewhere, too, so the implementation of JS engines is decoupled from browser engines.
-The two engines work in concert via the shared DOM data structure in a web browser.

-Browser engines are used in other types of programs besides web browsers.
-Email clients need them to display HTML email.
-The Electron framework, which is powered by the two engines of the Google Chromium browser, has been used to create many applications.
+To provide a wide range of dynamic behavior for web pages, every major browser supports JavaScript.
+However, JavaScript is implemented as a separate JavaScript engine, which has enabled its usage elsewhere.
+In a browser, the two engines are coordinated via the DOM and Web IDL bindings.

+Browser engines are also used in non-browser applications.
+An email client needs one to display HTML email.
+Beginning in the 2010s, many apps have been created with the frameworks based on Google's Chromium project; each of these standalone apps functions much like a web app.
+(Two examples are Spotify and Slack.)

 Layout and rendering

 The layout of a web page is typically specified by Cascading Style Sheets (CSS).
-Each style sheet is a series of rules which the browser engine interprets.
-For example, some rules specify typography details, such as font, color, and text size.
-The engine combines all relevant CSS rules to calculate precise graphical coordinates for the visual representation it will paint on the screen.
+Each style sheet is a series of rules for how the page should be presented.
+For example, some rules specify typography details, such as font, color, and text size, while others determine the placement of images.
+The engine combines all relevant CSS rules to calculate precise graphical coordinates and pixel values for the visual representation it will paint on the screen.

-Some engines may begin rendering before a page's resources are downloaded.
-This can result in visual changes as more data is received, such as gradually filling in images or a flash of unstyled content.
+The engine updates the visual representation in response to new events, including the user scrolling the page, content being asynchronously fetched, video playback, and canvas animations.
+It also may begin rendering before a page's resources are downloaded, which can result in visual changes as more data is received, such as images being gradually filled in or a flash of unstyled content.